x-zhe/CS765-project/README.md

 # CS765-project

 This repository contains the dataset and codes suppporting our dimension reduction, clustering, and visualization of American Time Usage Survey (ATUS) data.
-The final visualization product can be found from the following site:
+The final visualization product is available from the following site:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/x-zhe/CS765_project/HEAD?urlpath=voila%2Frender%2Fcodes.ipynb)

 Some explanations of what is here: